andybrucenet/chart-finder/README.md

 - `CF_LOCAL_AWS_SSO_ROLE` – resolved automatically from the current SSO session; names the shadow IAM role backing the user’s Identity Center permission set so IAM policies can reference the correct principal.

 ## One-Time AWS Setup
+- Provision the wildcard TLS certificate before exposing endpoints; see `docs/notes/tls-one-time-setup.md`.
+- Register the domain with Cloudflare and review the DNS automation steps in that same TLS guide (Cloudflare token, zone ID, CNAME updates).
 - Before running any scripts, read `docs/notes/sso-cli-setup.md` for Identity Center guidance (browser isolation, delegated admin registration, CLI profiles).
 - Admins should complete the delegated-admin step in that note from the payer account, then follow `scripts/admin/README.md` for the dev bootstrap flow.